• Skip to primary navigation

 To make this stew, start by cooking bacon.
 The bacon crumbles in the stew really add a nice depth of flavor and the drippings do the same to the beef that you will brown for the next step.

-If you are a fan of curing your own bacon, my Homemade Hickory Smoked Bacon is seriously awesome in stew!.
+If you are a fan of curing your own bacon, my Homemade Hickory Smoked Bacon is seriously awesome in stew!

-Dust large chunks of chuck roast cut into two inch cubes with flour.
-Season with salt and pepper, and brown them in the bacon drippings.
 Cook them in two batches at a medium-high temperature so that they are not crowded and will brown as opposed to steaming in the pan.

 After the meat has browned, remove it to the plate with the bacon crumbles.
 Add the mushrooms and a sprinkle of salt and cook them until they begin to brown.
-Dry mushrooms caramelize much better then damp ones, so if you washed as opposed to wiping them, make sure they are dry.

-Remove the mushrooms to the meat and bacon plate.
 Add the carrots and onions and another pinch of salt.
 Cook until they start to brown.

 I like my stew vegetables tender but not mushy, so I cut them larger since they will be cooking for an extended length of time.

-Why do I add salt when I cook the mushrooms and then again with the carrots and onions?
 It helps to draw the moisture out so that they will sweat and brown better.
 It also has the added advantage of seasoning the dish.

 Add the garlic and tomato paste.
 Cook for a minute to brown the tomato paste and then add the wine to deglaze the pot along with the herbs, scraping up all the yummy bits of flavor from the bottom of the pot.
 Simmer until the wine has reduced by half.